xi-ve/openvr-space-calibrator-linux/README.md

 4. Turn on your other devices.
 5. You should see them line up with you as you after moving around your playspace for a bit for an initial calibration.

+## Playspace Movement

+Space Calibrator includes a playspace movement feature that allows you to shift your playspace boundaries using controller input.
+This is useful for adjusting your playspace position without recalibrating.

+### Features

+- **Pull Playspace**: Hold a button and move your controller to shift the playspace in the direction of movement
+- **Reset Playspace**: Reset the playspace to its original saved position
+- **Movement Multiplier**: Adjustable multiplier to control how much the playspace moves relative to controller movement
+- **Global Actions**: Works across all VR applications (Steam Home, VRChat, etc.)

+### Setup

+1. Open the Space Calibrator overlay
+2. Navigate to the "Playspace Movement" tab
+3. Enable "Enable Playspace Movement"
+4. Adjust the "Movement Multiplier" slider (1.0 = 1:1 movement, higher values amplify movement)
+5. Optionally click "Save Original Playspace" to manually save the current playspace as the reset point

+### Controller Bindings

+The playspace movement actions are global and work across all VR applications.
+To configure bindings:

+1. Open SteamVR Settings > Controllers
+2. Select "Space Calibrator" application
+3. Bind buttons to:
+   - **Reset Playspace**: Resets playspace to saved original position
+   - **Pull Playspace**: Hold and move controller to shift playspace

+> **Note:** Enable "Experimental overlay input overrides" in Developer settings for best compatibility.

+### Usage

+- **Pulling the Playspace**: Hold the bound "Pull Playspace" button and move your controller.
+The playspace will shift in the direction of movement, scaled by the movement multiplier.
+The first pull automatically saves the current playspace as a reference.
+- **Resetting**: Press the bound "Reset Playspace" button to return to the original saved position.
+After resetting, the next pull will save the reset position as a new reference.

 ## Credits

 - **Original Project:** [OpenVR-SpaceCalibrator](https://github.com/hyblocker/OpenVR-SpaceCalibrator) by [@hyblocker](https://github.com/hyblocker)